davidekim/WRAPs/README.md

 * PB0110_TP0698 - For helical WRAPed TP0698
 * WRAP_GlpG - For helical WRAPed GlpG
 * miniCXCR4 - For helical WRAPed miniCXCR4
-* WRAP_MspA - For hleical WRAPed MspA
+* WRAP_MspA - For helical WRAPed MspA

 ### barrel <a name="barrel"></a>